convertigo/convertigo-doc/programming-guide/convertigo-mobile-builder/index.md

 ## Styling applications

-Convertigo Mobile Builder RMAD applications can be easily styled as they are based on the powerful Ionic 2 framework.
+{{site.data.strings.product_name}} applications can be easily styled as they are based on the powerful Ionic 2 framework.
-You can use the “Style” component to apply styles to the entire application, to a whole page and/or to given a mobile component.
+You can use the “Style” component to apply styles to the entire application, to a whole page and/or to given a component.

-Simply Drag & Drop the “Style” component from the mobile palette.
+Simply Drag & Drop the “Style” component from the NGX palette.
 The following picture shows a “Style” component which will apply for a whole page.

 {% include image.html file="man_img/Styling-appllications-1.png" url="images/man_img/Styling-appllications-1.png" alt="Styling appllications 1" caption="Styling appllications 1" max-width="400" %}